 STOP 3 – Bosa

-The final stop of this La Maddalena to Bosa road trip is the colorful and exciting small town of Bosa.
+The final stop of this Sardinia road trip from La Maddalena to Bosa is the colorful and exciting small town of Bosa.
 Bosa has fewer than 8000 people and usually visited on a day trip from Alghero, but spending at least two days would be ideal.
 The journey from Alghero is beautiful along the rugged blue coastline, which makes this road trip ended perfectly.

 The best thing to do in Bosa is to see the mesmerizing castle on the hill.
 The Malaspina Castle dates back to the 12th century and costs only €4 to enter and explore.
 It is also where you will find panoramic views overlooking the River Temo and the colorful houses.